-You can reach the Divotino monastery by an off-road car, but I would suggest you something different and more interesting.
-You can leave the car in the Bankya outskirts, in the area of Mihaylovo district, and from there to hike the Divotino eco trail.
+You can reach the Divotino monastery by an off-road car, but I would suggest something different and more interesting.
+You can leave the car in the Bankya outskirts, in the area of Mihaylovo district, and from there to hike the Divotino eco-trail.
 The walk is short, only around 20 minutes, but pleasant.

 Dragalevtsi Monastery “Virgin Mary”